rvagg/iamap/README.md

 <a name="IAMap_toSerializable"></a>
 ### `IAMap#toSerializable()`

-* Returns:  `Object`: An object representing the internal state of this local `IAMap` node, including its links to child nodes if any.
+* Returns:  `SerializedNode|SerializedRoot`: An object representing the internal state of this local `IAMap` node, including its links to child nodes if any.

 Returns a serialisable form of this `IAMap` node.
 The internal representation of this local node is copied into a plain